-

 Teaching methodologies and assessment

-In theoretical classes, the contents of the program are presented, using presentations and simulations, stimulating discussion between students and teacher.
-In theoretical-practical classes, students solve exercises with a progressive transition of complexity.
-Assessment can be continuous or non-continuous.
-Continuous assessment comprises a written test (theoretical component, TC) and delivery of two exercises solved during the semester (theoretical-practical component, TPC).
-TC consists of two frequencies or one exam.
-TCP consists of delivering two exercises solved via Moodle.
-The final grade for the Curricular Unit results from the calculation: Final Grade = 50% TC + 50% TCP, where TC and TCP are respectively the averages of the tests given in the scope of each component.
-Alternatively, at the beginning of the semester, the student can select the non-continuous assessment mode.
-Thus, the student is submitted to an exam, which must have a minimum grade of 9.5 for approval.
+The theoretical classes present the program content, using presentations and simulations, stimulating discussion between students and teachers.
+In the theoretical-practical classes, students solve exercises with a progressive transition in complexity.
+Assessment may be continuous or non-continuous.
+Continuous assessment: written test (theoretical component, CT) and submission of two exercises solved during the semester (theoretical-practical component, CTP).
+CT: completion of two tests or one exam.
+CTP consists of the submission of two solved exercises via Moodle and their discussion (40% exercises, 60% discussion), with no minimum grade.
+The final grade for the course unit is calculated as follows: Final Grade = 50% CT + 50% CTP

 -